Rao Ganga Explained

 Ganga or Gango was born on 6 May 1484, the son of Vagho Sujavat and Udanbai Chauhan.
 Despite being a younger son of the king, Rao Suja, Vagho Sujavat was the chosen successor, but died before his father.
 Ganga rose to the throne on 8 November 1515 as his older brother Rao Viramde was considered unfit to rule and was unable to gain the support of the Rathore nobility.
 Ganga set up his palace in Jodhpur.
 However, Viramde was unwilling to remain subordinate, laying the foundation for future conflicts between Sojhat and Jodhpur.

-At various occasions, Ganga sent contingents of Rathore soldiers in aid of his brother-in law's military campaigns and himself in person assisted him against Muzaffar Shah of Gujarat in reinstating Raimal on the throne of Idar.
+On various occasions, Ganga sent contingents of Rathore soldiers in aid of his brother-in-law's military campaigns and himself in person assisted him against Muzaffar Shah of Gujarat in reinstating Raimal on the throne of Idar.
 Ganga send a strong army of 4,000 under Prince Maldeo who led the left contingent of the Rajput army in Battle of Khanwa on 17 March 1527.
 When Sanga was wounded and fainted in the battle, he was removed from the battlefield in an unconscious state by Prince Maldev aided by Prithviraj Kachwaha of Dhundar.

 After the triumph in Khanwa, Babur did not penetrate into Rajasthan and the subsequent decline of Mewar after the assassination of Sanga allowed Ganga to expand his kingdom and laid the base for a powerful Rathore kingdom.
 On 2 November 1529, in the Battle of Sevaki, Ganga confronted the forces of Sojat, who had gained the support of Daualt Khan and Sarkhel Khan.
 He won the battle, with the Sojat leader Sekho Sujavat dead, both Daualt Khan and Sarkhel Khan fleeing the scene.
 Afterwards, Ganga faced an invasion of Afghans from Nagore under the command of Daualt Khan.
 In a pitched battle aided by Rathore branch of Bikaner, Ganga defeated the Afghans and killed Sarkhel Khan in the battle.